SeByDocKy/pvbrain2/README.md

 __PVbrainV2__ is an open source/openhardware project to monitor/control __simultaneously__ multiple inverters (PIPsolar/Voltronic, Deye, Growatt, Sofar, Victron)  and multiple BMS (JKBMS/AntBMS/DalyBMS).
 It also adds the possibility of controlling up to 32 relays allowing for example to control an Automatic Transfer Switch (ATS) (Offgrid<=>return to the network).
 The PCB uses only crossover components or pluggable components in order to have easy setup/maintenance.
 The MCU used is an ESP32S3 running ESPhome allowing communication over WiFi to Home Assistant (HA) natively (but MQTT can be added easily).
 The main features are:

-- Direct communication and control with voltronic/pipsolar inverters via direct Ethernet cable __ (pvbrain has a built-in RS232 => TTL).
-The VEdirect for VICTRON models with an insulated adapter provided.
-RS485 communication is available for DEYE, SOFAR, GROWATT models.
+- Direct communication and control with Voltronic/Pipsolar, DEYE, SOFAR, GROWATT inverters via direct Ethernet cable __ (pvbrain has a built-in RS232 and RS485  => TTL).
+The VEdirect for VICTRON models with an insulated adapter provided. .
 Important settings can be set directly from HA (or the web server if enabled)
 - Monitor multiple BMS (tested with JKBMS but should work with antBMS or daly)
 - Detect up to 3 AC sources (solar/network/other) (in order for example to do soft switching for the ATS part)
 - Monitor _via_ a JSY193 module (modbus) solar and network production